donya/HaskellOx/README.md

 # HaskellOx
 A MIDI message routing tool written in Haskell.

 This program was originally written to benchmark the performance of MIDI message handling in Euterpea with the UISF library for graphics in Haskell.
 There are command-line and GUI versions of the program.
 The pre-compiled executables may not work on your operating system if you have a different version that they were compiled with.

+Precompiled versions:
+HaskellOx4.exe - for recent Windows 10 and recent machines (64-bit)
+HaskellOx2016.exe - try this if the one above doesn't work and you have
+                    an older Windows machine or old Win10 version.
+HaskellOx (no file extension) - for Macs (OS X).

 WINDOWS INSTRUCTIONS:
 You can double-click build.bat to compile to executable.